This story is an example of an elevator pitch. It illustrates mistakes and how to correct them. It can be generalised to other professions.

 Spring, the first elevator pitch example

 Radha reread her resignation letter for the fifth time.
 Five, to correspond to the number of years she had been working in this job.
 It was a huge step into the unknown.
-The Agency had been her home, her training, and her dream.
+The Agency had been her home, and her dream.
 She had intended to stay with the Agency for her entire career, and she’d been careful to keep to the intelligence support roles that avoided the risks and stresses of the case officers and field workers.

 “Are you sure about this Radha?” the Human Resources woman asked as Radha handed over the letter.
 They were in a rambling office area in a converted building close to the Agency’s offices.
 The computer equipment and furniture looked like it had been salvaged from a tip.

 The HR woman was dressed in a neat outfit, but she looked young and uncertain.
 And her phraseology was reminiscent of someone who had learn specific scripts.
 She was studying Radha’s round eyes, the skin that seemed to be tightening prematurely onto her bone structure, and the broad shoulder muscles from where she worked out in the swimming pool.
 They were probably of a similar age, but Radha felt older.
 It’s the work, she told herself.

 “We’ll help you with relocation, but if you want to change your mind the door is still open.
 You wouldn’t be the first rising star who went into a temporary eclipse.”

 “I’m sure.
 The man I love is a foreign national with background.
 I know he would never betray our country, but the system works on risk checklists.
 If I marry him, my security rating will drop too far.
 I won’t even be able to work in the private intelligence sector.”

 “Has he asked you to marry him?”
 The HR manager smiled and put on a staged display of sounding excited.
 Her pen was ready to make a note of the response.